Using Environment Variables

 Check your application’s documentation to understand which environment variables are available and what they do.
 Many applications include a list of supported variables in their documentation.

-Follow these best practices when working with environment variables:
+Follow these best practices when working with environment variables:- Use descriptive names: Choose clear, descriptive names for your variables

 Application Not Recognizing Variables